toradle/hedera_ai_agent/README.md

 ---

 ## Key Features
 This version of the Hedera Agent Kit, known as v3, is a complete rewrite of the original version.
 It is designed to be more flexible and easier to use, with a focus on developer experience.
-It enables direct API execution through a simple HederaAgentAPI class, with an individual LangChain tools calls
+It enables direct API execution through a simple HederaAgentAPI class, with an individual LangChain tools call for each example.

 ---